Goodjorx/tac_detection/README.md

 # tac_detection
+### Detection of drunk people using accelerometer data
+* A project by Andrea Balillo & Jordi Segura Pons

 This repo contains the project files of the TAC detection ML work.